How Your Donation Makes a Difference

 All writers are either part of the HOME network of domestic worker volunteers, or residents of HOME shelter for run away domestic workers.
 They come from different backgrounds and countries, and cover a variety of subjects relating to the lives of migrant domestic workers; positive as well as negative experiences.

 You can pre-order a hardcopy by donating to our campaign.
 If you want to order more than one copy, go the the bottom field "any other amount" and insert a multiple of 15.
-You will receive an email with order details nearer the launch date.
+You will receive an email with details on pick-up and delivery options nearer the launch date.

 Check our MyVoice blog for more information: (www.myvoiceathome.org)